PaulleDemon/font-tester-chrome/readme.md

 Finding it difficult to choose the right font?
 Now test 1000+ free google font types on your website.

-Get Better at website Typography using this extension.
+So whether you are a type designer demoing your type, web developer or creative agency, get Better at website Typography using this extension.

 Now you can go to your website, click on the extension, test fonts and pick the one you like along with the code.

 ![font tester demo](./docs/demo/fonttester2.gif)

+### Compare multiple fonts live

 ## Download